 7. Landlord Legal Responsibilities in Georgia

 Georgia landlords must follow specific state rules when it comes to renting to tenants.
 The law covers anything from when the security deposit should be returned to the questions to ask prospective tenants during a rental application.

 The following are the top landlord legal responsibilities in the state of Georgia:

 - Make certain disclosures to tenants prior to lease signing

-- Prepare a lease agreement that is in line with the statewide landlord-tenant law
+- Prepare a lease agreement that is in line with the statewide landlords and tenants law

 - Provide premises that meet the state health, building, and safety codes

 - Follow the law when handling a tenant eviction

 Just like in other states, landlords in Georgia must adhere to the provisions of the Fair Housing Act.
 According to the Act, it’s illegal to discriminate against a tenant based on race, color, disability, familial status, national origin, religion, and sex.

 The following are some examples of statements that may be viewed as discriminatory: